Air Fryer Baked Potato

 How to Make an Air Fryer Baked Potato

-This air fryer baked recipe is super easy!
+This air fryer baked potato recipe is super easy!

 Start by preheating the air fryer to 400°F. Depending on what air fryer you have, it may not even require preheating.
 My Wonder Oven, for example, preheats in no time.

 Next, prep the potatoes.
 I like to use russet potatoes here.
-These potatoes have a high starch content, so they become nice and fluffy inside as they bake.
+Sometimes called Idaho potatoes, they have a high starch content, which means that they become nice and fluffy inside as they bake.
 Their skin also gets especially crisp!

-Cook the potatoes in the air fryer until they’re crispy on the outside and tender in the middle, about 40 to 50 minutes.
+Cook the potatoes in the air fryer until they’re crispy on the outside and tender in the middle, about 40 to 50 minutes depending on the size of the potatoes.
+They’re ready when the centers of the potatoes are tender.
 You should be able to easily pierce them with a fork.

 Slice open the tops, fluff the insides, and serve with salt, pepper, and your desired toppings!